stuykc/stuykc.github.io/_posts/2017-01-28-cny-firecracker-festival.md

   - https://goo.gl/zlDRo4
 ---
 Better Chinatown is hosting the Lunar New Year Parade Festival!
 We will be helping with set-up, break down, and helping the different companies run their booth.
 Don't worry, you'll have plenty of time during the event itself to enjoy the festival!
 Lunch will be provided.

+<b>Note</b>: Red Cross and ARISTA may also be doing this event but please sign up on our form to be credited by Key Club.